Support with grief

 Religious and faith groups

-If you have a religion or faith, you may find this comforting following the death of your relative or friend.
+If you have a religion or faith, you may find this comforting after the death of your relative or friend.
 Or you may find that the death makes you ask questions about your faith or beliefs.
-Some people find meaning in a faith or belief they have not previously had.
+Some people find meaning in a faith or belief for the first time.

-Faith leaders are often available to listen and to offer support.
-They will not mind you crying or being angry.
+Faith leaders can listen and offer support.
+They will not mind if you cry or are angry.
 They may be able to tell you about other sources of support in their faith communities.
 Many faith leaders will offer support even if you have different beliefs or no beliefs.

 Writing down your feelings

-If you are not sure where to start, try using our table below.
+If you are not sure where to start, try using our table.
 You can use this to write down how you feel and what makes this feeling worse or better.
-We have written one feeling as an example.
+We have written 1 feeling as an example.

 Supporting someone who is grieving